 The Rangemaster Professional+ 90 Induction Range Cooker is a smaller version of the Rangemaster Professional + 110 Induction Hob Range Cooker.
 Even with a smaller width of 90cm, it still has a 5-zone induction hob and plenty of room in the spacious ovens.

 Capable of holding up to 5 kg of meat, the main oven has a capacity of 69 litres.
 The hob is twice efficient as a gas hob, and is quick, safe and responsive.

 With the same handy features as the larger model, such as catalytic liners which absorb splashes during cooking, this cooker is ideal if you want a high-performing, quality induction range cooker that needs to fit into a slightly smaller space.

-If we had to pick just one induction range cooker to recommend to most people, it would be the Beko KDVI90X since it offers great value for money, heats up quickly and offers enough space for most households’ needs.
+If we had to pick just one induction range cooker to recommend to most people, it would be the Belling Farmhouse90Ei since it offers a great combination of a timeless design with precise modern controls.